Quadratically Enriched Tropical Intersections: Introduction

 \subsection{Outline}

-We start by recalling the prerequisites from $\A^1$-enumerative geometry in section \ref{section:A1enumerativegeometry} and tropical geometry in section \ref{section:IntroTropicalGeometry}.
-In section \ref{section:curves} we prove our Main Theorem for tropical curves and generalize is to any dimension in section \ref{section:Higher dimensions}.
-In section \ref{section:applications} we use our Main theorem to prove the enriched tropical Bézout theorem and the enriched Bernstein-Kushnirenko theorem.
+We start by recalling the prerequisites from $\A^1$-enumerative geometry in section \ref{section:A1enumerativegeometry} and from tropical geometry in section \ref{section:IntroTropicalGeometry}.
+In section \ref{section:Higher dimensions} we prove our main theorem on the enriched tropical intersection multiplicity \ref{thm:mainthm}.
+In section \ref{section:applications} we use our main theorem to prove the enriched tropical B\'ezout theorem and the enriched Bernstein-Kushnirenko theorem.